The Vegan Foodie Weekend Guide to Berlin

 Vamos Veganos🌱

 For dinner give Vamos Veganos in Prenzlauer Berg a try.
-Here you’ll find rich and tasty Sicilian style pizza, as well as vegan döner.
+Here you’ll find some of the best vegan döner in Berlin, and you can’t leave Berlin without trying döner, vegan or not.
 Whatever you try, their fresh and hearty ingredients are sure to satisfy.

 Day 3